What Stakeholder Engagement Is and What You Should Know About It

-Stakeholder is the term used to refer to individuals or groups who have an interest in, or have an influence in, an organization’s activities.
-Stakeholders exist both as internal or an external part of an organization.
+A stakeholder is the term used to refer to individuals or groups who have an interest in, or have an influence on, an organization’s activities.
+Stakeholders exist both as internal and external parts of an organization.

-Internal stakeholders refers to people with interest in an organization through a direct relationship, such as employment, ownership, or investment.
-An example of internal stakeholders is shareholders who will be directly affected by the organization’s action and performance..
+Internal stakeholders refer to people with an interest in an organization through a direct relationship, such as employment, ownership, or investment.
+An example of internal stakeholders is shareholders who will be directly affected by the organization’s actions and performance.

 External stakeholders do not work for or have any direct relationship with an organization, but they are affected by the actions of the business.
-Some examples of external stakeholders are the suppliers, creditors, and general public who are indirectly affected by the business decisions.
+Some examples of external stakeholders are the suppliers, creditors, and the general public, who are indirectly affected by the business decisions.

 Who are The Most Important Stakeholders?